MicrosoftDocs/winapps-winrt-api/microsoft.windows.appnotifications.builder/appnotificationbuilder_addargument_767255172.md

 ## -remarks

 App notification arguments added with this method are passed to the activated application when the user clicks on the notification.
 You can add multiple arguments to each notification.
-Retrieve the arguments added with this method by accessing the <xref:Microsoft.Windows.AppNotifications.AppNotificationActivatedEventArgs.Arguments?displayProperty=nameWithType> property.
+Retrieve the arguments added with this method by accessing the [AppNotificationActivatedEventArgs.Arguments](xref:Microsoft.Windows.AppNotifications.AppNotificationActivatedEventArgs.Arguments) property.

 For guidance on using the **AppNotificationBuilder** APIs to create the UI for app notifications, see [App notificiation content](/windows/apps/design/shell/tiles-and-notifications/adaptive-interactive-toasts).